-Spain is part of Schengen agreement and visa for any of the countries from the Schengen group is also valid for Spain.
-List of countries members of Schengen Agreement and countries requiring visa can be found here.
+Spain is part of the Schengen agreement and a visa for any of the countries from the Schengen group is also valid for Spain.
+A list of countries members of the Schengen Agreement and countries requiring visas can be found here.

-As with many countries, your passport must be valid for at least three months after you complete visit to Spain, so please plan ahead.
+As with many countries, your passport must be valid for at least three months after you complete your visit to Spain, so please plan.

-More details about visa requirement for Italy and application process can be found here.
+More details about visa requirements for Italy and the application process can be found here.

 4. Getting there

 If you are traveling to Spain from overseas, the best way to arrive there is via one of the international airports: Madrid (MAD), Barcelona (BCN), Valencia (VLC), Malaga (AGP) ad several more.
-From any of these airports you will be able to fly anywhere else within Spain as ther are many more local airports.
+From any of these airports, you will be able to fly anywhere else within Spain as there are many more local airports.